textpattern/textpattern.github.io/brand/user-docs-guide.md

 ### Tables

 Tables are very effective at presenting tabular data and other dense sets of information suited to grid display.
-They also make nice presentation breaks when a page is otherwise a lot of text.
-But tables can be problematic if designed poorly or too wide for mobile screens.
+And they make nice presentation breaks when a page is otherwise a lot of regular text.
+But tables can be problematic if designed poorly, such as being too wide for mobile screens.

-Use the following guidelines with respect to tables:
+Use the following guidelines to make tables well-structured and useful:

 1. **HTML only**.
 Tables must be marked up with HTML in user docs.
 Ensure the markup is complete with `caption`, `thead`, `tbody`, `tfoot` (see #4), including the `div` container.
 Copy/paste the markup below to make it easier.
 2. **Tabular data**.
 Use tables as much as appropriate for tabular data sets.
 Avoid tables if data is mostly long strings of text (sentences, paragraphs, lists), in which case one or more [definition lists](#definition-lists) will work better.